-- 25. Resources for the "Investment for growth and jobs" goal will be allocated to [three] types of regions, defined on the basis of how their GDP per capita, measured in purchasing power parities and calculated on the basis of Union figures for the period [2007 to 2009], relates to the average GDP of the EU-27 for the same reference period, as follows: - (a) less developed regions, whose GDP per capita is less than 75 % of the average GDP of the EU-27; - (b) [transition regions, whose GDP per capita is between [75% and 90%] of the average GDP of the EU-27] OR [there will be no transition regions]. - (c) more developed regions, whose GDP per capita is above [75% OR 90 %] of the average GDP of the EU-27. - 26.
+- 25. Resources for the "Investment for growth and jobs" goal will be allocated to three types of regions, defined on the basis of how their GDP per capita, measured in purchasing power parities and calculated on the basis of Union figures for the period 2007 to 2009 relates to the average GDP of the EU-27 for the same reference period, as follows: - (a) less developed regions, whose GDP per capita is less than 75 % of the average GDP of the EU-27; - (b) transition regions, whose GDP per capita is between 75% and 90% of the average GDP of the EU-27. - (c) more developed regions, whose GDP per capita is above 90 % of the average GDP of the EU-27. - 26.
 The Cohesion Fund will support those Member States whose gross national income (GNI) per capita, measured in purchasing power parities and calculated on the basis of Union figures for the period 2008 to 2010, is less than 90 % of the average GNI per capita of the EU-27 for the same reference period. - 27.
-For cross-border cooperation, the regions to be supported will be the NUTS level 3 regions of the Union along all internal and external land borders, and all NUTS level 3 regions of the Union along maritime borders separated by a maximum of 150 km, without prejudice to potential adjustments needed to ensure the coherence and continuity of cooperation programme areas established for the 2007-2013 programming period.

-- 28. For transnational cooperation, the Commission will adopt the list of transnational areas to receive support, broken down by cooperation programme and covering NUTS level 2 regions while ensuring the continuity of such cooperation in larger coherent areas based on previous programmes. - 29.
+For cross-border cooperation, the regions to be supported will be the NUTS level 3 regions of the Union along all internal and external land borders, and all NUTS level 3 regions of the Union along maritime borders. - 28.
+For transnational cooperation, the Commission will adopt the list of transnational areas to receive support, broken down by cooperation programme and covering NUTS level 2 regions while ensuring the continuity of such cooperation in larger coherent areas based on previous programmes. - 29.
 For interregional cooperation, support from the ERDF will cover the entire territory of the Union.